patternfly/patternfly-3/QUICKSTART.md

     ├── example markup source files
 ```

-We provide compiled CSS and JS (`patternfly.*`), as well as compiled and minified CSS and JS (`pattternfly.min.*`).
+We provide compiled CSS and JS (`patternfly.*`), as well as compiled and minified CSS and JS (`patternfly.min.*`).
 CSS [source maps](https://developer.chrome.com/devtools/docs/css-preprocessors) (`patternfly.*.map`) are available for use with certain browsers' developer tools.
 Fonts from OpenSans, FontAwesome, PatternFly Icons are included, as well as numerous other 3rd party JS components and libraries.

 ## Using PatternFly In Your Application